nazmus767921/ReadmoreFunction/README.md

 # To use in React
 #

 //!
 Created by Nazmus Sakib, GitHub:nazmus767921 //!
-USING ONLY REACT
+REACT js
 //?
 Use Better Comments vs_code extension to see the comments pop.
 //! ------------------------------------------